 Expertise: Compassion’s Ministry, Nonprofit Ministry-Business Relationships, Global Poverty

-Raised in inner-city Chicago, Mark’s desire to help children was influenced by the example of his parents, who operated an outreach organization for homeless men living on the city’s streets.
+Raised in inner city Chicago, Mark’s desire to help children was influenced by the example of his parents, who operated an outreach organization for homeless men living on the city’s streets.
 He became a Compassion child sponsor at age 18.
 Through this one-to-one sponsor relationship, Mark was inspired by the organization’s unique holistic approach to meeting the physical, economic, educational and spiritual needs of a child living in poverty.
-The next year, Mark began his more than 35-year career at Compassion that has included roles in information technology, project management, and customer service and marketing.
+The next year, Mark began his more than 35-year career at Compassion that has included ever-expanding roles in information technology, project management, customer service and marketing.

 Mark and his wife, Joey, reside in Colorado Springs, Colorado.
 Through Compassion, they sponsor children in Bolivia, Burkina Faso, Ecuador, El Salvador, Nicaragua and Peru.
 Their son, Brent, and his wife, Jenny, also sponsor children through Compassion.
 Mark and Joey welcomed their first grandchild, Eli, into the family in January of 2014.